-AUDIO CHANDELIER: POLYÉLAIOS, is a new multi-channel interactive sound installation by Dafna Naphtali, featuring a kinetic audio speaker sculpture created in collaboration with her sister, metalsmith/designer Ayala Naphtali.
+AUDIO CHANDELIER: POLYÉLAIOS, is a new multi-channel audio speaker sculpture by Dafna Naphtali [sound artist] in collaboration with metalsmith/designer Ayala Naphtali.

 Individual “grains” of sound are dispersed via the speaker sculpture in an immersive sonic experience– undulating audio “pixels” illuminate and refract moments in time, eliciting reminiscent soundscapes, environmental / electronic fields of crickets, flowing brooks, rain-rhythms, bird song and unruly percussion.
 A multitude of isolated sounds form a new sonic whole, ranging from turbulence to stillness and Xenakis-inspired hyper-electronics refraction of sound.